ethereumjs/ethereumjs-monorepo/README.md

 ### `ethash.run(val, nonce, fullsize)`
 Runs ethash on a give val/nonce pair.
-NOTE: you need to run [`ethash.mkcach(cacheSize, seed)`](#ethashverifypowcachesize-seed)  first before using this function.
+NOTE: you need to run [`ethash.mkcache(cacheSize, seed)`](#ethashverifypowcachesize-seed) first before using this function.

 **Parameters**
 - `cachSize` - the size of the cach